 Apply to the Community Garden Sustainability Fund for materials like compost, fencing and tools or technical assistance like consulting and educational programming.

-The CGSF is a project of the Western Pennsylvania Conservancy and Grow Pittsburgh that exists to provide support to existing community food gardens in Allegheny County.
-The program has been active since 2013, having supported 69 community gardens with over $57,000 in materials, not including staff time.
+The CGSF is a project of the Western Pennsylvania Conservancy and Grow Pittsburgh that exists to provide material and technical assistance to established community food gardens in Allegheny County.
+These include gardens managed by schools, community organizations, shelters, religious institutions and individuals.
+The Sustainability Fund supports projects that will improve or enhance gardens so that they may have a long-lasting positive impact as part of their communities.
+The program has been active since 2013, having supported 80+ community gardens with over $77,000 of materials.

 So, how do I apply?

 Small Potatoes Award